JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

 ### Creating the Application class
 Finally we need to define an Application class.
 As Spring Boot looks for a public static main method, we need to define this in Kotlin.
 It could be done with the *@JvmStatic* annotation and a companion object but here we prefer using a [top-level function]({{ url_for('page', page_path="docs/reference/functions") }}) defined outside Application class since it leads to more concise and clean code.

-No need to mark the *Configuration* class as *open* since we are using the *kotlin-spring* Gradle plugin which does that automatically.
+No need to mark the Application class as *open* since we are using the *kotlin-spring* Gradle plugin which does that automatically.

 ``` kotlin
 @SpringBootApplication